[Updated 8 January 2020]

 Stroll along Megurogawa River

 - Head over to Megurogawa River and be awed by thousands of sakura trees lining the sides of the river.

 Chasing cherry blossoms in Tokyo while covering famous landmarks in 5 days and 4 nights might be difficult to plan but we've shown you that it can be done.
-So, start planning that bucket list trip for your cherry blossom chase in Tokyo!
+If you decide to extend your stay in

 This article was brought to you by Klook.